httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ## Signature Parameters {#signature-params}

 HTTP Message Signatures have metadata properties that provide information regarding the signature's generation and verification, consisting of the ordered set of covered components and the ordered set of parameters including a timestamp of signature creation, identifiers for verification key material, and other utilities.
-This metadata is represented by a special derived component for signature parameters, and it is treated slightly differently from other derived components.
+This metadata is represented by a special message component in the signature base for signature parameters, and it is treated slightly differently from other message components.
 Specifically, the signature parameters message component is REQUIRED as the last line of the [signature base](#create-sig-input), and the component identifier MUST NOT be enumerated within the set of covered components for any signature, including itself.

 The signature parameters component name is `@signature-params`.